 Are you tired of your everyday monotonous work life?

-Well, Manali is the place for you!
+Then, Manali is the place for you!

 It’s “a go-to place” for the hopeless romantics who want to witness the quiet music of gently falling snow on sun-kissed December days.

-However, what sets Manali apart from the other hill stations in India is its capacity to hold quiet romanticism and glaring adventures in one place.
+However, what sets Manali apart from other hill stations in India is its capacity to hold quiet romanticism and glaring adventures in one place.

 Culture & Heritage

 - Nako: Located on the Indo-Tibetan border, this beautiful village encompasses the amazing untouched beauty of the Himalayas.
-It is your opportunity to visit Chango Gompa, a 500 years old prayer wheel made from Yak Skin, as well.
+It is your opportunity to see Chango Gompa, a 500 years old prayer wheel made from Yak Skin, as well.
 In case you have made up your mind to travel to Nako, you can be assured that there are decent hotels and restaurants for the tourist.
 However, if you really want to get the feel of the place, opt for homestays instead.

 - Manala: A few years back, BBC released a documentary on Manala, showcasing how deeply the place is entrenched in drugs.
 But if you could move just a bit ahead of the smoke & confusion, Manala is worth a visit!
 It is said that the place has a solid Portuguese influence from the past, which is why, the locals here look a bit different from Himachali-s in general.
 Whether it is true or not, you can find out by visiting this beautiful Himalayan village.